Back to Effectiveness

 How do I add a new results?

-Click the orange “Add Result” button on the “results” tab.
-Then select the outcome and the means of assessment for which you’d like to add data.
+Click the green plus symbol (“+”) by the means of assessment you would like to add a result from the results tab.
 Provide a summary of the data in the box provided, mark whether the criterion was met, and the status of the use of results.
+See the videos on this page or give us a shout.

 2. Assessment Cycle